Wednesdays, noon - 1:15 p.m.

 This 12-session ECHO series seeks to build the capacity of primary care and allied health professionals to understand and address the impact of psychic trauma sustained by patients and health care systems.
 This program is designed to support clinicians and their team members to better understand and respond to the impact of trauma by emphasizing physical, psychological, and emotional safety for both providers and survivors.
 Session topics will include:

-This ECHO is designed for primary care clinicians (MD, DO, NP, PA) and their team members.
+This ECHO is designed for primary care clinicians (MD, DO, NP, PA, ND) and their team members.
 Allied health professionals, including qualified mental health professionals, licensed social workers, nurses, care coordinators, practice managers, and quality improvement staff are all encouraged to register.
 Participants will be selected to participate based on their interest in the program, geographic distribution throughout the Oregon, and ability to commit to the sessions.Accreditation: Oregon Health & Science University School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 |1 - On Becoming Trauma Informed||1/13/2021|